10 Best Home Workouts for Beginners (No Equipment Needed)

 • Start small.
 Three workouts per week is plenty when you're beginning.

-These 10 exercises form the foundation of almost every beginner fitness program.
-Master them at home, build the habit, and you'll have a solid base to work from — whether you eventually join a gym or not.
+The goal in the first four weeks isn't transformation.
+It's consistency.
+Show up three times a week, move with intention, and add a little more each session.
+Master the basics at home, build the habit, and you'll have a solid base to work from — whether you eventually join a gym or not.
+Most people who start here never feel the need to.

 Affiliate disclosure: Some links in this article are affiliate links.
 If you purchase through them, we may earn a small commission at no extra cost to you.
 We only recommend products we genuinely believe in.